Chimpanzee: Mating and parenting

+Wild chimps are seen to exhibit both "secure" and "insecure" attachment styles, with the offspring looking to the mother for comfort in the former and more independent offspring in the latter.
+However, wild chimps rarely demonstrate "disorganized" attachment styles (maladaptive parent-offspring bonds caused by abuse or neglect); researchers note such attachment styles are mostly observed in captive chimps raised around humans.

 When they reach five to six months, infants ride on their mothers' backs.
 They remain in continual contact for the rest of their first year.
 When they reach two years of age, they are able to move and sit independently and start moving beyond the arms' reach of their mothers.
 By four to six years, chimpanzees are weaned and infancy ends.
 The juvenile period for chimpanzees lasts from their sixth to ninth years.
 Juveniles remain close to their mothers, but interact an increasing amount with other members of their community.
 Adolescent females move between groups and are supported by their mothers in agonistic encounters.
 Adolescent males spend time with adult males in social activities like hunting and boundary patrolling.
 A captive study suggests males can safely immigrate to a new group if accompanied by immigrant females who have an existing relationship with this male.
 This gives the resident males reproductive advantages with these females, as they are more inclined to remain in the group if their male friend is also accepted.

+Orphaned chimpanzees are occasionally adopted by adult males who will be "as protective as any mother" and tend to their needs.